Google Pixel 6

 Both the Pixel 6 and Galaxy S21 FE will change the color of the UI when you change your wallpaper — helping better customize the look of your phone from all the others in the world — but only Google's Pixel theme engine can theme supported apps with that color, as well.

-Despite some bizarre software issues that'll no doubt get fixed in fairly short order, the Pixel 6 is a better experience for $100 less than the Galaxy S21 FE.
+Despite some bizarre software issues that have mostly been resolved since its launch, the Pixel 6 is still a better phone for less money than the Galaxy S21 FE.
 If you're looking at pure unlocked pricing, Google's phone is simply too good to overlook.
 It's the premium phone we've been waiting for from Google, and it doesn't even cost as much as other premium phones, either.

 Premium without the price